LynwoodHS-Engineering/capstone-repo-il0vecatsyay/README.md

 # Instructions ❗
 1. We drew in our engineering notebook a basic but detailed drawing of what he wanted our project to be.
-2. We got two C-channels and a long flat channel to place the C-channels on the edge of each side, facing inwards.
+2. We got two C-channels and a long flat channel to place the C-channels on top of the flat channel on the edge of each side, facing inwards.
 Then get a flat square channel to place on top of both channels to separate them, but also keep them connected, which we call the base of the project.
 3. Once we had our base, we got 4 small gears, 2 shafts, and 2 motors, where we put the gears inside the separated C-channels and connected the motors to the shaft to power the gears.
 4. That's when we got the L298N board and Arduino Uno board and started wiring them based on the picture on the website (Last Minute Engineers).
 5. Then we got a bumper switch to make the motors start when we pressed the button and stop when we let go.
 We plugged the signal pin to the white wire and the black wire to GND.